Apollo-OS/apollo-os/README.md

 ## Disclaimer

-"Apollo OS was created for educational purposes.
+Apollo OS was created for educational purposes.
 It is not a hedge fund, nor a financial services provider.
 We have no clients and we DO NOT provide financial advise for anyone!

 Trading in financial instruments involves high risks including the risk of losing some, or all, of your investment amount, and may not be suitable for all investors.
 Before deciding to trade in a financial instrument you should be fully